 - At just over 24 kilometres, the 501 Queen Streetcar route is one longest in North America.
 This route has the distinction of being ranked the #1 Trolley Ride in the world in the National Geographic book Journeys of a Lifetime.
 Following the lakeshore past Humber Bay Park and High Park in the west, it then makes it way through the shopping districts lining Queen Street West, past the Old and New City Hall, Nathan Philips Square, Eaton Centre and out to the Beaches neighbourhood.
 The entire ride takes about 1½ hours from end to end.
 Add a bit more time during rush hour.
 Try to time your ride away from the morning and afternoon rush for a more enjoyable experience.

-- The 504 King Street passes through the Entertainment District, Financial District, Distillery District and Chinatown East.
+- The 504 King Street and 514 Cherry pass through the Entertainment District, Financial District, Distillery District and Chinatown East.

 - The 506 Carlton Street runs from the eastern side of High Park through Little Italy, past the University of Toronto, Cabbagetown, and Little India — a great trip for visitors to the city.